joyvchen/joyvchen.github.io/work.md

 ---
 layout: page
-title: Portfolio
+title: Work
 ---
 I've been lucky to be a part of some great collaborations with incredibly talented people.
-Here are just a few of my favorite work projects.
+Here are just a few of my favorite projects.

 ## Edible Arrangements Mobile Design
 <i>iOS, Android, Mobile Web, Desktop Web</i>